 To exercise any of these rights, please contact us at email@example.com.

 Your activities in the software are tracked only to ensure that the audit logging features of our software are complete.
 This is required for Evidence Partners to maintain 21 CFR Part 11 regulatory compliance (Code of Federal Regulations), as our customers use that information to support regulatory submissions based on the output from our systems.
-We are unable to adjust the audit trail in any project in any way.
-While the specific personal information tracked through software use is minimal and project related only, users should be aware that Evidence Partners will not be able to honour deletion requests relating to software use.
+The specific personal information tracked through software use is minimal and project-related only.
+We are unable to adjust the audit trail in any project, and therefore cannot honour deletion requests related to software use.

-We may still need to send you important information about your DistillerSR account, even if you opt out of receiving other updates from us, to provide you with technical support or otherwise satisfy our legal obligations.
+We may still need to send you important information about your EP Platforms accounts, even if you opt out of receiving other updates from us, to provide you with technical support or otherwise satisfy our legal obligations.